Creepy New Claims Emerge at Alleged Club Q Shooter’s Court Hearing

 An empty high-capacity magazine, which holds 60 rounds, was found near the body of bartender Derrick Rump, CSPD Det.
 Jason Glasper said during his testimony on Wednesday.
 Magazines that hold more than 15 rounds have been banned in Colorado since 2012.

-Defense attorneys asked Glasper what Aldrich said in the hospital; he said the suspect apologized, said they had been awake for four days, and may not have described themselves to medical staff as non-binary.
+Defense attorneys asked Glasper what Aldrich said in the hospital; he said the suspect apologized, said they had been awake for four days, and may have described themselves to medical staff as non-binary.
+(Joines said she definitely recalled Aldrich identifying themselves as non-binary.)

-A note found by police in Aldrich’s residence read, according to Joines, “Please relieve me of my own fate, I’m drowning in my own wake.
-How long must I wait for you to rid me of this hate?”

-Joines said Aldrich was the “creator and/or administrator” of a website called FreeSpeechTube.ru.
-On it, Joines testified that Aldrich posted a “neo-Nazi white supremacist training-type video” that included footage of attacks on synagogues and mosques.
-A Rockford, Illinois, man named Nick Brooks told investigators that he had communicated online with Aldrich, and that “Anderson expressed hatred towards the police and the LGBT community,” according to Joines.
-Brooks also said that Aldrich “used the N-word a lot” and used anti-gay slurs while gaming.

-Aldrich, who was born Nicholas Franklin Brink, is beset by mental health issues, their lawyer said on Wednesday, noting that Aldrich’s mother also suffers from psychiatric troubles.
+Aldrich, who was born Nicholas Franklin Brink and once threatened to blow up their mother’s house, is beset by mental health issues, their lawyer said on Wednesday, noting that Aldrich’s mother also suffers from psychiatric issues.
 Aldrich’s father, former MMA fighter and porn actor Aaron Franklin Brink, has appeared in a raft of adult films including My MILF Boss 8, I Wanna Get Titty Fucked, and Latina Slut Academy.
 Brink left when Aldrich was a baby, a relative previously told The Daily Beast.
 Court records show Aldrich legally changed their name in 2016.

 Aldrich’s mom, Laura Voepel, is the daughter of Southern California MAGA Republican Randy Voepel, who lost his state assembly seat last year to a less extreme woman candidate.
 Laura Voepel was arrested shortly after the Club Q massacre for allegedly becoming combative with officers who showed up at her home.